department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 ### Who does VA consider a dependent?

-**We recognize  as a dependent your:**
+**A dependent is:**

-- Spouse (**Note:** we recognize same-sex and common-law marriages)
+- A spouse (**Note:** we recognize same-sex and common-law marriages)
-- Parent, if you’re directly caring for them and their income and net worth are below a certain amount
+- A parent, if you’re directly caring for them and their income and net worth are below a certain amount
-- Unmarried child (including an adopted child or stepchild) who meets one of the eligibility requirements listed below
+- An unmarried child (including an adopted child or stepchild) who meets one of the eligibility requirements listed below

 **To be considered a dependent, one of these must be true of an unmarried child.
 They:**
 - Are under 18 years old, **or**